VNG-Realisatie/nlx/README.md

 Please find the latest documentation of NLX on https://docs.nlx.io/.
 This is a good place to start if you would like to develop an application or service on top of NLX.

 ## Build and run NLX locally
-If you would like deploy an NLX network on your local machine or contribute to the NLX code please follow these steps.
+If you would like to deploy an NLX network on your local machine or contribute to the NLX code please follow these steps.

 Make sure you have installed the following tools: